Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 axes[0].set_ylim(0, 10) # Cap visualization to reduce extreme outlier distortion

-# Graph 7: Food Insecurity Rate by Depression Status
+# Graph 7: BMI Distribution by Depression Status

 axes[1].set_xticks([0, 1])